 Another form of horizontal alignment is when content blocks are cascaded but the content still falls in the same eye-line.
 If that sight line is interrupted you will naturally want to jump to the next piece of content.
-This makes it hard to focus the first bit of content.
+This makes it hard to focus on the first bit of content.
 When you have things side-by-side it adds a nice visual interest to each text box, but overlapping can cause disruptions to comprehending the content.

 If you have places where text runs across the page, try to give some vertical space between things so the user can easily look at each area separately.

-You may be tempted to squish things together so the pages doesn’t feel as long, but in reality when people are reading websites, they don’t mind long pages.
+You may be tempted to squish things together so the pages don't feel as long, but in reality when people are reading websites, they don’t mind long pages.
 We do mind when things are too close; our brains chunk them together and we can't focus as easily.

 Putting it all together

-Let’s look at a full webpage that doesn’t have good alignment and a page with good alignment, to compare.
+Let’s look at a full web page that doesn’t have good alignment and a page with good alignment, to compare.
 There are fewer places for your eye to get lost in the more aligned version.

 Your brain loves patterns.
 Did you ever notice that most content heavy websites are symmetrical?
 Look at this overlay.
 Everything aligns nice and neat.
-This is a useful exercise when creating wireframes for a webpage to see how well everything aligns.
+This is a useful exercise when creating wireframes for a web page to see how well everything aligns.

 This article only scratches the surface of what there is to learn about visual hierarchy and alignment.
 But even implementing lessons from these basic examples will improve what you’re working on.
 Be sure to constantly analyze your design to see what areas your eyes are naturally drawn to.
 Take notice when you feel like you're interrupted or distracted when scanning your site.